mozilla/bug-handling/_policies/triage-bugzilla.md

 #### This bug is a feature request

-Set the bug's severity to `enhancement`, add the `feature` keyword if relevant and state to `NEW`.
+Set the bug's type to `enhancement`, add the `feature` keyword if relevant, and state to `NEW`.
 This bug will be excluded from future triage queries.

+#### This bug is a task, not a defect

+Set the bug's type to `task`, and state to `NEW`.
+This bug will be excluded from future triage queries.

+If you are not sure of a bug's type, check [our rules for bug types](https://mozilla.github.io/task-defect-enhancement/index.html).

 #### This bug's state is `UNCONFIRMED`